LBHackney-IT/lbh-adrs/Platform/Proposed/Workflow-Processes.md

 The options for managing and maintaining workflow processes vary in complexity, from:

-- using an off the shelf software package that allows setup and management of workflow processes
+### Off-the-shelf workflow solution

-  - useful to build complex, customisable workflows
+  - Provides the option to build complex, fully customisable workflows
   - there will be a need to provide training on the use of this software
   - there will be a need for someone with technical expertise to support and maintain it
   - there will most likely be one-off or ongoing fees around licencing and support
   - more difficulty integrating this into MMH

-- building a in-house solution
+### Build it ourselves

-  - use existing Playbook API
+  - can use the existing Playbook API as a foundation, along with all the knowledge and documentation around that
+  - will integrate nicely with MMH and other workstreams
-  - use existing in-house technical expertise
+  - can use existing in-house developer talent to build and maintain this

-  - use lightweight "state-machine" functionality
-  - non-technical can do less without support from a developer
+**Fully bespoke state machine**

+  - will require perhaps complex engineering challenge to build and support this

+****Use stateless****

+  - already tackled the engineering effort to develop a state machine
-  - build out functionality as it is needed
+  - very extensible, as it is just the framework for a state machine
-  - built within MMH so will be compatible with the existing architecture

-## **Decision**

-**Stateless**
+  - integrates nicely with external data stores
+  - documentation exists online

+### Decision

+**Build it ourselves - Use Stateless**

 Implement an API that uses the Stateless nuget package in order to manage process state, therefore saving the need to build a bespoke state machine.